01 of 10

 See a Holiday Toy Train Exhibit

 Toy train displays are a family favorite for the holiday season.
 See model trains wind through a miniature winter wonderland with farms, a fishing village, churches, a ski jump, and more.
-See a guide to Holiday Train Exhibits in the Washington DC Area.Continue to 9 of 11 below.
+Some favorites include the Garden Railway Exhibit at Brookside Gardens, the Seasons Greetings Show at the United States Botanic Garden, and the Union Station Holiday Train.Continue to 9 of 10 below.

 Attend the National Hanukkah Menorah Lighting